Description

 On Sunday September 2, 1945, the formal surrender document was signed aboard the U.S.S.
 Missouri in Tokyo Bay.
 At 9.25 a.m., with General Douglas MacArthur, Fleet Admiral Chester Nimitz, and Admirals Halsey and Sherman presiding, the Instrument of Surrender was completed with the affixing of signatures.
 The Second World War was at last over.
 Right on cue, as if staged by Hollywood, shafts of brilliant sunlight broke through the morning mist floodlighting the historic scene, and a mighty rumble began to fill the air.
 A great Armada of American aircraft swept across Tokyo Bay as Corsairs, Hellcats, Avengers, Helldivers, Mustangs, Thunderbolts and Superfortresses, heralded in the peace.

-Robert Taylor’s classic painting, VICTORYÂ FLYOVER, captures that historic moment for posterity and the highly restricted edition of just 850 prints, each carrying unique and historic signatures, will be prized by collectors for generations to come.
+Robert Taylor’s classic painting, VICTORY FLYOVER, captures that historic moment for posterity and the highly restricted edition of just 850 prints, each carrying unique and historic signatures, will be prized by collectors for generations to come.

 THE SIGNATURES

-Colonel KEN WALSH Medal of Honor
+Colonel KEN WALSH Medal of Honor – Legendary USMC Fighter Ace with 21 victories.

-THE 10 SIGNATURE EDITION
+THE TEN SIGNATURE EDITION

 350 prints have been specially signed by six additional veterans: